Maryland U.S. Attorney's Office Seizes Website Claiming To Provide Covid Vaccines

-BALTIMORE (WJZ) — The Maryland U.S. Attorney’s Office said Friday it has seized the website freevaccinecovax.org, which allegedly claimed to be the website of an actual biotechnology company associated with the World Health Organization and developing a Covid-19 vaccine but instead allegedly was used to collect personal information of site visitors to use for fraud, phishing attacks and deployment of malware.
+BALTIMORE (WJZ) — The Maryland U.S. Attorney’s Office said Friday it has seized a website, which claimed to be the website of an actual biotechnology company associated with the World Health Organization and developing a Covid-19 vaccine, but instead allegedly was used to collect personal information of site visitors to use for fraud, phishing attacks and deployment of malware.

-People who visit the site now will see a message that the federal government has seized the site and be redirected to another site for more information, according to a statement from the office.READ MORE: Voter Rights Motorcade Rallies In Annapolis Saturday
+People who visit the site (freevaccinecovax.org) now will see a message that the federal government has seized the site and be redirected to another site for more information, according to a statement from the office.READ MORE: Witnesses Say Suspect Started Fire To Lure People Out Before Woodlawn Shooting, Police Investigation Continues

 “This is the ninth fraudulent website seeking to illegally profit from the COVID-19 pandemic that we have seized,” said Acting U.S. Attorney Jonathan F. Lenzner.
 “Members of the public should not provide personal information or click on links in unsolicited e-mails and should remember that the COVID-19 vaccine is not for sale.
 The Federal government is providing the vaccine free of charge to people living in the United States.
 Working with our partners at (Homeland Security Investigations,) we will continue to aggressively prosecute fraudsters who seek to prey on unsuspecting residents and their families.”

-HSI needs to make an example out of the people running these sites to deter others, said James Mancuso, special agent in charge for the HSI Baltimore Field Office.READ MORE: Police Activity Near Kent Island Caused Major Delays At Bay Bridge
+HSI needs to make an example out of the people running these sites to deter others, said James Mancuso, special agent in charge for the HSI Baltimore Field Office.READ MORE: Gov. Larry Hogan Posthumously Pardons 1885 Teen Lynching Victim Howard Cooper, 34 Others In Maryland

 “It’s a scary thought but what HSI wants the public to understand is all a bad guy needs to defraud thousands of Americans in search of COVD-19 information is the ability to create a website combined with malicious intent,” he said.